Qubo Solver

 The cplex

-If you wish to use the licensed version of CPLEX, it is required to set the environment variable ILOG_LICENSE_FILE
+If you wish to use the licensed version of cplex, you will need to set the environment

 QuickStart